How to Find New Jersey Marriage Records

 - A fee of $28.00 must be paid at the time of applying

 - If either party was married in the past, offer proof of divorce or death

 - Wait 72 hours

-A marriage license in New Jersey is valid for 6 months after applying.
-If neither of the applicants are residents of the state of New Jersey, the application must be submitted in the county where the marriage will be held.
-If one or both parties are residents of New Jersey, the marriage can be held in any county.
+New Jersey marriage licenses are valid for 6 months.
+If neither of the applicants is a resident of New Jersey, the application must be submitted to the county where the marriage will be held.
+If one or both parties reside in New Jersey, the marriage can be held in any county within the state.

 No, prenups are not typically public record in New Jersey.
 A Prenup is a written agreement by intending couples before they are married.
 A prenuptial agreement contains an inventory of all assets each person owns and all the debts each party owes before the marriage is established.
 Also, the agreement states the individual property rights in case of divorce or death.
 The New Jersey Statutes 37 § 2-31, referred to as the Uniform Premarital and Pre-Civil Union Agreement Act has detailed information about prenuptial agreements in the state.

 In most cases, the party keeps the agreement private because of its many details.
 However, a memorandum of the agreement containing essential provisions can be recorded with the County Clerk's office.
 This copy will be readily available in case the copies with the parties go missing.
 It will also serve as notice to creditors.